-- Date of the seller’s last routine herd test.
 Knowing this date may offer additional reassurance if the herd has tested negative for TB recently, or it may prompt you to consider carrying out isolation and post-movement TB testing before introducing the animal into your herd.
-If the last herd test was some time ago or you are uncertain about the testing history (e.g. if the animal was not bred on the holding from which it is being sold), you should consider isolating the animal and ask your vet to conduct a post-movement TB test.
+A clear whole herd test a month ago is less risky than one almost a year ago.

-When cattle enter your farm, it is recommended to isolate them from other cattle in the herd to ensure that they are not incubating any disease (not just TB) and to give you time to test them.
-If you are buying in cattle from a herd of higher TB risk status (based on your assessment of the three factors above), they should always be isolated.
+When cattle enter your farm, it’s good practice to isolate them from other cattle in the herd to ensure that they are not incubating disease (not just TB) and to give you time to test them.
+If you are buying in cattle from a herd of higher TB risk status, they should always be isolated.
 The period of isolation should be at least 60 days so that a post-movement TB test can be carried out before introducing them into the herd.

 Isolation should apply to all cattle entering your herd, including newly purchased stock, hired bulls and cattle under your ownership that have returned from being away, e.g. from shows, markets and other premises.
 The TB risk is greater for purchased stock and hired bulls than for animals that have been off the farm for a short time.
 The practicality of isolating cattle depends on factors such as the number of animals purchased, their purpose in the herd and the availability of suitable isolation facilities.
 Discuss with your vet which options would be appropriate for isolation on your farm.